 This urticarial rash occured 1 day after a trip to Disneyland in the Spring.
+It may take up to 2 weeks to heal.
+Luckily, it shouldn't scar.

 Polymorphous Light Eruption (PMLE) is an idiopathic reaction of the skin to ultraviolet light.
 The key clinical differential is lupus erythematosus.